 For a change as big as moving from desktop to cloud software, the best way to understand the potential impact and how to manage the transition is to learn from bookkeeping practices that have made the jump – and landed happier and more successful!

 One such firm is Thrive Business Services.
 Thrive is based in San Diego and was founded in 2014 using traditional desktop software and bookkeeping methodology.
-Today, they’re 100% cloud-enabled, and were recently named one of Hubdoc’s Top 50 Cloud Accountants of 2018!
+Today, they’re 100% cloud-enabled, and were named one of Hubdoc’s Top 50 Cloud Accountants of 2018!

 Let’s take a look at some of Thrive’s key learnings from their cloud bookkeeping journey, including how they gained buy-in from staff and clients, and the benefits they’ve experienced as a result of the transition.